YouHighFiveMe/youhighfiveme/README.md

 2) Installation
 ---------------

+Copy the distribution file for the parameters to your local file:

+    $ cp app/configs/parameters.yml-dist app/configs/parameters.yml

 If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command: